devalbo/esp32-protoc-template/README.md

 # docker-protoc-template
-Template project for protocol buffer projects using docker-protoc-builder
+Template PlatformIO project for ESP32 boards using protocol buffers (compiled with docker-protoc-builder)